BenSchZA/wattie-whatsapp-bot/README.md

 Supervisord manages starting the session, spinning up Celery workers, and the Flower admin portal.
 It allows parallel processing of task queues.

+Celery workers are configured via Supervisord.
+These workers are given the path to the Python `tasks` module.
+The Celery config is handled in the `celery_config` module.

+The `celery_config` module handles setting up queues, their priority, and scheduling periodic tasks like user processing.

+The `tasks` module uses decorators to define tasks and their behaviour.
+Tasks are usually appended to a queue using a `queue_{}` method.

 ## WhatsApp CLI & WhatsApp CLI Interface

 The WhatsApp CLI is started as a Python subprocess via the WhatsApp CLI interface.
 This ensures that if there is a memory leak or if the process crashes it doesn't bring down the whole system.